2019 CKA-KALCA Public Service Interns

 Hyungtae hopes to use these experiences to inform his understanding of race at the intersection of constitutional, immigration, and labor law narratives.

-Natalie Kim is currently a sophomore at Georgetown University, majoring in Science, Technology, and International Affairs with a concentration in global health.
+Natalie Kim is a student (Class of 2021) at Georgetown University, majoring in Science, Technology, and International Affairs with a concentration in global health.
 Natalie has worked as an undergraduate research assistant at Duke University’s Law School and Department of Political Science, and she is currently pursuing an internship with the Fund for Global Health, which works to increase funding for global health initiatives through advocacy work.
 On campus, Natalie serves as the Chair of Communications for the School of Foreign Service Academic Council, works with the Center for Social Justice, and is involved in various arts organizations, including a magazine dedicated to promoting discourse about women’s issues and a group that organizes performance spaces for artists with marginalized identities.

 Natalie is interested in health equity, the role of technology in shaping policy, and international development.